Uzbekistan Small Group Tour 2023-2024

 • Shakhi-Zinda, a burial complex built between the 9th-14th centuries.
 Climb the blue-domed path and explore more than 20 small mausoleums that line the broad alleyway.

-• Ulugbek Observatory, the remains of a 14th-15th century sextant, and its accompanying museum on the astronomer’s life.
+• Ulugbek Observatory, the remains of a 14th-15th century sextant, and its accompanying museum on the astronomer’s life

-After your Samarkand tour you’ll be taken to the railway station to catch your train to Tashkent.
 Upon arrival in Tashkent, a driver will meet you and bring you to your hotel.
 Overnight at the hotel in Tashkent.

+Breakfast at hotel.
 Check-out from the hotel by noon.
 Your driver will take you to the airport for your departure flight.
 End of the Uzbekistan Small Group Tour.

 Download: Immerse yourself in the beauty and rich cultural heritage of Uzbekistan with our group tour.
 To assist you in planning your trip, we have prepared a detailed PDF brochure that you can easily download and browse at your leisure.
-By clicking on the link, you can access the Uzbekistan Small Group Tour 2023-2024 brochure and start planning your next adventure!
+By clicking on the link, you can access the Uzbekistan Small Group Tour 2024-2025 brochure and start planning your next adventure!
 Get ready to discover the Silk Road and UNESCO sites of Uzbekistan.

 Dates & prices